Cathy Berberian: Death

-In the last years of her life Berberian experienced increasing health problems and almost entirely lost her vision.
-In order to continue performing, she committed all her repertoire to memory.
-An avid reader, the loss of sight was a great source of frustration for Berberian and she expressed feelings of loneliness and depression.
-She had gained weight and had developed heart problems, but nevertheless continued with an ambitious concert schedule.
-On 7 March 1983, in a broadcast on RAI Italian Television that marked the centennial of Karl Marx's death, Berberian had planned to perform the Italian version of "The Internationale" in the style of Marilyn Monroe.
-On March 5, she called Berio to discuss ideas about the performance, but died the next day of a "massive" heart attack.
+In the last years of her life, Berberian experienced increasing health problems and almost entirely lost her vision.
+In order to continue performing, she committed her entire repertoire to memory.
+As an avid reader, the loss of her sight was a great source of frustration, and she expressed feelings of loneliness and depression.
+She gained weight and developed heart problems, but nevertheless continued with an ambitious concert schedule.
+On 7 March 1983, in a broadcast on RAI television marking the centennial of Karl Marx's death, Berberian had planned to perform the Italian version of "The Internationale" in the style of Marilyn Monroe.
+On 5 March she called Berio to discuss the performance, but she died the next day of a "massive" heart attack.

-Her body was cremated in Rome, and the urn with her ashes was brought to Milan where, on March 13, a ceremony was held in the Armenian Church of Via Jommelli.
-The ashes were divided between Berberian's brother Ervant and her daughter Cristina, who later dispersed them in the Mediterranean Sea at Oneglia, Liguria, along with pink orchids, Berberian's favorite flower.
+Her body was cremated in Rome, and the urn with her ashes was brought to Milan where, on 13 March, a ceremony was held in the Armenian Church of Via Jommelli.
+The ashes were divided between Berberian's brother Ervant and her daughter Cristina, who later dispersed them in the Mediterranean Sea at Berio's hometown of Oneglia, Liguria, along with pink orchids (Berberian's favorite flower).

+Following her death, Berio composed Requies: in memoriam Cathy Berberian, which premiered in Lausanne on March 26, 1984.